ck-repo/aws-python-automation/README.md

 Webotron Features:

-- Upload file to S3 and set content type to text/html

-BucketMaster Features:

 - List S3 Buckets
 - List objects in an S3 Bucket
 - Create an S3 Bucket ready for Website Hosting
+- Upload file to S3 and set content type to text/html

+BucketMaster Features:

+- Functions inside a class to support Webotron functionality